edennegussie/todo-app/README.md

 8. After completing the above steps, the app should run and function as expected.

+9. To test, you can sign up with your own email address, or you may login with the below test user:
+	_email: user1@example.com_
+	_password: SpringACT!_

-9. When done, stop the containers and release the networks.
+10. When done, stop the containers and release the networks.
 Run:
 	`docker-compose down`

+11. To restart the containers again, run:
+	`docker-compose up -d`